Day off spent at the Dead Sea

 The best way to arrange a placement is through the Kibbutz Program Centre in Tel Aviv www.kibbutz.org.il.
 You can contact them beforehand to have a placement sorted for your arrival.
 Or you can contact them when you arrive.
 If you choose the second option be prepared to wait for a placement as volunteering on a kibbutz is a popular thing to do.
 The warmer months (April to September) are the most popular times.
 This is when competition for a placement is high.
 Don’t be put off volunteering in the winter months as Israeli winters are not that cold (in my opinion).

 If you do have to wait for a placement I suggest you book in to a hostel or hotel while you wait.
 I highly suggest using the Hostel World booking site as you can compare and book what suits you.
 For something a bit more upmarket check out HotelsCombined and/or Booking.com.

 In conclusion, kibbutz life is a melting pot of different culture, gossip and communal living which I have not found replicated anywhere else in the world.
 Some people say that volunteering on a kibbutz is one way that Israel is able to get ‘cheap labour’.
 This could be a true statement for some, however, I enjoyed the experience and I didn’t feel this way as I got to go on trips around Israel and meet lots of other great volunteers.
 I hope you enjoy your time on a kibbutz as much as I did.

 About the Author:

 Jon (Jonno as I prefer) Edgerton left his native Sydney to travel the world.
-He started in Canada and worked in a bar in Vancouver then moved to the UK and worked in an office for a while then thought he would try volunteering on a Kibbutz.
+He started in Canada and worked in a bar in Vancouver.
+Then he moved to the UK and worked in an office for a while.
+It was while here he heard about volunteering on a Kibbutz.
 He is now home in Sydney with a mortgage and family but travels with his family every chance he gets.
 His next adventure will be to buy a camper van and travel around Australia – indefinitely.